State of the Art and Potentialities of Graph-level Learning

-Within the vast literature pertaining to graphs, graph-level learning has been drawing considerable attention.
-Graph-level learning is the analysis of a dataset consisting of graphs.
-For example, the graph isomorphism problem, i.e., the question of whether two pair-wise graphs are isomorphic\footnote{Two graphs $\mathcal G_1$ and $\mathcal G_2$ are isomorphic if the following two conditions are met: (1) There exists matching between nodes in $\mathcal G_1$ and $\mathcal G_2$; (2) Two nodes are linked by an edge in $\mathcal G_1$ \textit{iff} the corresponding nodes are linked by an edge in $\mathcal G_2$.} has attracted an enormous number of studies \cite{harary1969four, weisfeiler1968reduction,mckay1981practical} since the problem was first raised in 1942 \cite{kelly1942isometric}.
-Further, before a quasi-polynomial-time solution was proposed in 2016 \cite{babai2016graph}, graph isomorphism was considered a candidate for NP-immediate.
-Other applications of great value have also been studied.
-As an example, Wang \textit{et al.} \cite{wang2022molecular} took graphs of molecules, where the nodes denote atoms and the edges represent chemical bonds, and performed graph regression as a way of predicting molecular proprieties to help discover more economical crystals.
+Benefiting from these techniques, graph-level learning has applications and promise in many fields.
+Wang \textit{et al.} \cite{wang2022molecular} took graphs of molecules, where the nodes denote atoms and the edges represent chemical bonds, and performed graph regression as a way of predicting molecular proprieties to help discover more economical crystals.
 In another study, a graph generation task based on a series of protein graphs was used to produce graphs of proteins with specific functions to support drug discovery \cite{vamathevan2019applications}.